coursekata/find-duplicate-items/README.md

 [![CodeQL](https://github.com/coursekata/find-duplicate-items/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/coursekata/find-duplicate-items/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-This action searches a directory for CourseKata book markdown files.
-Within those markdown files, it searches for any interactive items that are duplicated within the course, as these will trigger a build error.
+This action searches a directory for CourseKata book content files.
+Within those files, it searches for any interactive items that are duplicated within the course, as these will trigger a build error.
 The action will report the location of the duplicates and the IDs of the duplicated items, if any are found.

 ## Inputs